 Not only is the save data deleted, you can't even use that character name again.
 You are not permitted to even "reincarnate" the same character all over again for another shot that doesn't result in oblivion.
 The creators wanted to include an "Ending E" where you could pull your original character out of oblivion, at least letting you re-use the name, but never had the opportunity to implement it in any kind of satisfactory manner.
 The love Cavia held for their games' players is very hard to distinguish from hate.

 In Remember11, when either "Satoru" or Kokoro transfer into a time in which the other is dead, as soon as they realize that they should be dead, they simply cease to exist.

 In Kingdom Hearts this is a major focus.
-When the Heartless "eat" a person, the convert that person into a heartless them self.
+When the Heartless "eat" a person, they convert that person into a heartless themselves.
 Their Heart is eaten as food and the original person is usually lost forever.
 Sora escapes this at the end of KH 1.

 This is also the entire concept of Nobodies.
 They are born when a person with a strong Heart is eaten by the Heartless.
 Their "Body" starts to walk around as a Nobody.
 The Nobody does not have a Heart so it cannot have emotions and when it dies it fragments into pieces.
 This is shown with the deaths of the Organization XIII.
 This is mentioned in a discussion between Axel and Roxas:

 Axel: Let's meet again, in the next life.
 Roxas: Yeah; I'll be waiting.
 Axel: Silly, Just because you have a next life…